delivervaluedaily/manifesto/README.md

 This is effectively the opposite of Scrum's commitment to achieving fixed [sprint goals](https://www.scrum.org/resources/what-sprint-goal).

-## But... how can you also achieve strategic goals?
+## But... how can I also achieve strategic goals?

 - <span class="li-emoji">🧭</span> <span class="li-content">Only take steps that result in value _and_ align with longer term goals</span>